fos/fos-legacy/doc/index.rst

 fos - free open scientific visualization
 ========================================

-fos means light in greek.
+fos stands for Φώς meaning light in Greek or free open scientific, a lightweight visualization platform in Python & Cython.

 * lightweight package for visualization
 * easy-to-use actors to create visualizatios of scientific datasets